-Of the many bands to emerge from the San Francisco area in the mid-1960s, the one that kind of got lost in the shuffle was Moby Grape, whose debut album is an absolute classic of the era.
+Of the many bands to emerge from the San Francisco area in the mid-’60s, the one that kind of got lost in the shuffle was Moby Grape, whose self-titled debut is an absolute classic of the era.

 In the mid-’60s, there were many places one could refer to as mecca for the youth culture of the rock and roll world.
 Los Angeles had its own vibe, as did London.
 But the city that is most pegged as the go-to city of the era, was, of course, San Francisco.
 Before the cattle call for flower-haired trend followers bloomed into disaster, San Francisco was utterly unique.

 With a youth culture built on the blocks left behind from the Beat generation, San Francisco’s musicians embraced the roots of American music and planted them in lysergic soil.
 Blues, folk and country merged head-on with the influence of the Beatles and the Rolling Stones to become the “San Francisco Sound.”
 That would include everything from Sly Stone to the Beau Brummels to Big Brother & the Holding Company.
 In other words, a wide selection on the menu.